FRACerqueira/RingBufferPlus/docs/aliasname.md

 [**Apis**](index.md#apis)

 ## Documentation
-Alias to Ringbuffer.
-When not defined Alias is setted to "RingBuffer.[name of type <T>]"
+Set alias to instance of Ringbuffer.
+When not set, Alias is is the same "RingBuffer.[name of type <T>]"

 ### Methods